-On this day in 1942, German troops occupy Vichy France, which had previously been free of an Axis military presence.
+On November 10, 1942, German troops occupy Vichy France, which had previously been free of an Axis military presence.

 Since July 1940, upon being invaded and defeated by Nazi German forces, the autonomous French state had been split into two regions.
 One was occupied by German troops, and the other was unoccupied, governed by a more or less puppet regime centered in Vichy, a spa region about 200 miles southeast of Paris, and led by Gen. Philippe Petain, a World War I hero.
 Publicly, Petain declared that Germany and France had a common goal, “the defeat of England.”
 Privately, the French general hoped that by playing mediator between the Axis power and his fellow countrymen, he could keep German troops out of Vichy France while surreptitiously aiding the antifascist Resistance movement.